stevavoliajvar/stop_cloudflare/instructions.md

 ?.akamaiedge.net
    ---> subdomain of akamaiedge.net is using CDN.
-   * unique hostname will be masked as "?".
+   * unique hostname will be masked as "?" for privacy reason

 senate.gov
    ---> base domain is using CDN.

 ```

-Some websites use other companies _with_ the CloudFlare business model.
+Some websites combine other companies _with_ the Cloudflare business model.

 This is a collection of websites that ban Tor exits, other than through Cloudflare(e.g. showing access denied pages, systematic timing out connections, ...).